SlowSD/Tutorial-Next-Generation-Sequence-Analysis/README.md

 ## 1. Downloading short reads from SRA

-As the genome sequencing method comprises of reading each base of the genome sequence, the larger the species genome, the bigger would be the sequenced data file.
-Due to this reason, it is ideal to use a bacterial genome for instructional purposes.
+The whole genome sequencing process is time taking and involves reading each base position.
+Thus, the larger the species genome the bigger would be the sequenced data file.
+Due to this reason, for instructional purposes, it is ideal to use a smaller genome.

 ### 1.1.
 Information of data we will be using in this tutorial.

-For this tutorial, we will analyze the result of genome sequencing of a ***Mycobacterium tuberculosis*** strain.
-The strain was sequenced using Miniseq platform (Illumina Inc., San Diego, CA, USA) with paired-end Nextera XT library preparation
+In this tutorial, we will analyze the result of whole genome sequences of Mycobacterium tuberculosis isolates collected in New York State.

 <aside>
 💡 **SRR23086706**